-Benchmarking is comparing the financial metrics and ratios of an organization to a similar set of industry peers.
+Benchmarking is comparing the financial metrics and ratios of an organisation to a similar set of industry peers.

 Break-even analysis is an analysis used to determine the point at which sales of a product or service would cover all expenses but make no profit.

-A capital budget is an organization’s expected capital expenditures for a given time period.
+A capital budget is an organisation’s expected capital expenditures for a given time period.

 Capital Expenditures (CAPEX)

-Capital expenditures is the amount of money used to acquire, maintain, or improve fixed assets or other assets that provide long-term value, such as land, buildings, and equipment.
-The company will spread the recognition of those costs over the useful lifetime of the new or improved assets through amortization or depreciation.
+Capital expenditures is the amount of money used to acquire, maintain or improve fixed assets or other assets that provide long-term value, such as land, buildings and equipment.
+The company will spread the recognition of those costs over the useful lifetime of the new or improved assets through amortisation or depreciation.
 Different asset classes have specific rules about determining their useful life and classification, following GAAP standards.

 Capital rationing is a way of restricting the number of new investments undertaken by a company by imposing a higher cost of capital for investment consideration or by establishing a maximum for portions of a budget.

-Capitalization is the sum of an organization’s stock value, long-term debt, and retained earnings.
+Capitalisation is the sum of an organisation’s stock value, long-term debt and retained earnings.

-The capitalization ratio compares long-term debt with long-term debt plus shareholder equity in order to measure how well an organization’s debt can support operations and growth.
+The capitalisation ratio compares long-term debt with long-term debt plus shareholder equity in order to measure how well an organisation’s debt can support operations and growth.
 This is the primary measure to understand how leveraged a company is with its debt structure.

-Cash budget is a summary of an organization’s budgeted cash inflows and outflows during a specific time period as well as its anticipated cash and loan balances.
+Cash budget is a summary of an organisation’s budgeted cash inflows and outflows during a specific time period as well as its anticipated cash and loan balances.